alexheyd/atom-jump-to-import/README.md

 This fork no longer supports `require` AMD modules.

-This package is primarily for Ember Apps and will open the relevant file for an imported module based on where the cursor is located or which word is selected.
+This package will open the relevant file for an imported module based on where the cursor is located or which word is selected.

 You can open the module by pressing `Ctrl+Alt+E` when your cursor is on the module variable or the import path.
 This also works with module method names.
 For functions declared in the same file, it uses Atom's native `Symbols View` package.